bartima3us/erl-upnp/README.md

 erl_upnp_client:get_unidentified_devices(ClientPid).
 ```

-Return a port which control point (client) is using as a source port
+Return a port which is using as a source port by the control point (client)
 ```
 erl_upnp_client:get_port(ClientPid)
 ```